 INTERVIEW - Anton Ulanov is the CEO of one of the largest agricultural businesses in Russia.
-Here, he speaks with LGN about the application of lean at Agroholding Kuban, discussing the challenges and opportunities for the implementation of the methodology in agriculture and in the wider context of business in Russia.
+He talks with PL about the application of lean at Agroholding Kuban, discussing the wider challenges and opportunities for lean in agriculture.

 Interviewee: Anton Ulanov, CEO, Agroholding Kuban